revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-85.How do we make forms in python?
+85. How do we make forms in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python cgi module to make forms.It has some attributes:form.name:name of field
+- In python, cgi module make forms.
+It has some attributes: form.name:name of field
   - **form.filename**: Client-side filename for FTP transactions.
   - **form.value**: Value of field as a string.
   - **form.file**: File object from which to read data.
   - **form.type**: Content type.
-  - **form.type_options**: Options of 'content-type' line of HTTP request, returned as dictionary.
+  - **form.type_options**: Options of 'content-type' line of HTTP request, returned as a dictionary.
   - **form.disposition**: The field 'content-disposition'.
   - **form.disposition_options**: Options for 'content-disposition'.
   - **form.headers**: All HTTP headers are returned as a dictionary.